BerneStober/OurWeatherDash_Git/README.md

 The program can be run on a local host but to run it on a website from your local server I recommend you install WAMP and use DYNDNSS.NET for free domain names.
 Installing WAMP is covered by many websites which can be found with Google or Bing.
-WAMP installation can be difficult and requires some knowledge of the Windows system, including VC++ distrbutables installation, turning off IIS, setting the firewall properly, and setting the apache conf and vhosts conf correctly.
+WAMP installation can be difficult and requires some knowledge of the Windows system, including VC++ distributables installation, turning off IIS, setting the firewall properly, and setting the apache conf and vhosts conf correctly.
 I would approach getting WAMP running on your Windows machine as a separate project.

 It may not work if you use other means to publish Dash programs because it needs access to your local network to read the OurWeather data.